sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 Use antivirus protection on your device to safeguard against malicious links. ^^^^^^^^^lkjlkjlkjlkjlj$%$%$%$%$

-# How to Create Your Own Brawl Stars QR Code
+# How to Create Your Own B-r-a-w-l S-t-a-r-s QR Code

 Players and content creators can generate Brawl Stars QR Codes for sharing club invites, events, or custom maps.
 Follow these steps: